tnichols217/notes-old/APLang/Speech.md

 %%
 Alright lets start off with what makes Linux different.
-Fundamentally in the overarching philosophy of Linux,
+Fundamentally in the overarching philosophy of Linux, multiple principles
 %%

 ---